Is your Maternity Leave Ending Soon? Here’s how to survive the salary drop.

-I’m coming to end of my maternity leave now.
 Jack is 9 months old today and the time has come to return to work.
 I’m going back 3 months before I could have done, but alas money has become tight and we can’t survive on the lower income any longer.
 I feel very lucky that I’ve had 10 months with baby no 3, but am happy to return to work.
+Here’s my tips on how to survive the salary drop whilst on maternity.

-If you have benefits taken as cash, like car allowance, these continue to be paid whilst on maternity leave.
-Also deductions from salary continue, like childcare vouchers and pension.
+If you have benefits taken as cash, like car allowance, these continue to be paid whilst on maternity leave and deductions from salary continue, like childcare vouchers and pension.

 So here are my top tips to maximise your salary/earnings whilst on maternity leave.
 These apply to your actual salary and place of work.